nvvsaibaba/civicrm-dev-docs/docs/extensions/index.md

 ## Introduction

-**CiviCRM Extensions** are packaged pieces of functionality that extend CiviCRM's out-of-the-box functionality, independent of CMS plaform.
+**CiviCRM Extensions** are packaged pieces of functionality that extend CiviCRM's out-of-the-box functionality, independent of CMS platform.

 This section covers how to write extensions.